Atlanta, GA, Graphic Design Schools

 SCAD - Atlanta is a satellite campus; the main SCAD campus is located in Savannah, GA.
 The graphic design programs are found in the School of Communication Arts, which offers a range of visual communications programs.

-Bachelor of Arts in Graphic Design
+Bachelor of Arts in Visual Communication

 This program introduces students to graphic design techniques through classes like basic typography, introductory graphic design and graphic design survey.
 Classes covering computer graphics and web page design are also required.
 Students must choose 20 credits of elective; class options can cover advanced typography and an advanced studio course where students are expected to complete an original project using complex design decisions and solutions.